 The undergraduate program in Psychology leads to either a B.A. or B.S degree.
 The undergraduate major, which requires 34-40 semester hours, prepares graduates for employment in agencies and organizations as a technician or case manager.
 The curriculum, which includes several research courses, provides a foundation for advanced studies in psychology.

 At the graduate level, we offer five programs to prepare students for a variety of careers.
 We offer a 60 semester hour Master of Education (M.Ed.) in School Counseling program that is accredited by the National Council for the Accreditation of Teacher Education (NCATE) and the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 We offer 60 semester hour Master of Science (M.S.) programs in Marriage and Family Counseling and Mental Health Counseling.
 The department has advanced graduate studies leading to the Education Specialist (Ed.S) degree and the Doctor of Professional Counseling (DPC).
-Many of our graduate classes are located on campus, but some of our Master's level and all of our DPC classes are located at the Fondren Building, 2906 North State Street, Jackson, MS.

 The M.Ed. in School Counseling leads to endorsement for the AA license as a school counselor, issued by the Department of Education.
 The Ed.S. degree in Counseling enables school counselors to continue their studies and qualify for the AAA school counselor license.
 The Ed.S. program also enables post-Master's degree students to complete coursework or internships required for licensure as a professional counselor.